• Scripting and Programming for OpenFOAM

 This content is not approved or endorsed by OpenCFD Limited, the producer of the OpenFOAM software and owner of the OpenFOAM and OpenCFD trademarks.

 One of the strengths of OpenFOAM is that new solvers and utilities can be created by its users with some prior knowledge of the underlying method, physics and programming techniques involved.
 This tutorial by Tommaso Lucchini from Department of Energy Politecnico di Milano serves to generate this understanding.
 OpenFOAM is a C++ library used primarily to create executable, known as applications.
 The applications are further categorized into two groups: 'solvers' which are each designed to solve a specific problem in continuum mechanics and 'utilities' to perform tasks that involve data manipulation.
 Wikki Ltd is provider and major contributor to foam-extend, the community version of the OpenFOAM software.
-A solver needs to be compiled into a binary file whereas boundary conditions need to be compiled into a shared obeject library.
+A solver needs to be compiled into a binary file whereas boundary conditions need to be compiled into shared object library.
 The shared object library can be dynamically linked to any solver without re-compiling.

 Compile Codes

-OpenFOAM code for the N-S equation:
+OpenFOAM code for the N-S equation

 Note that the specifications fvm and fvc are selected by the user from the fvSchemes dictionary in the system dictionary.
 Here fvm::laplacian means an implicit finite volume discretization for the Laplacian operator, and similarly for fvm::div for the divergence operator.
 On the other hand, fvc::grad means an explicit finite volume discretization for the gradient operator. fvm (Finite Volume Method) returns a matrix, fvc (Finite Volume Calculus) refers the field variables.
 The parentheses ( - ) means a product of the enclosed quantities, including tensor products.
 Similarly, & denotes dot product of two vectors in OpenFOAM.
-The code to solve Navier-Stokes equation described below is written for demonstration of fvm and fvc class. fvm returns a fvMatrix and fvc evaluate derivative based on known GeometricField values and returns appropriate geometricField.
+The code to solve Navier-Stokes equation described below is written for demonstration of fvm and fvc classes. fvm returns a fvMatrix and fvc evaluate derivative based on known GeometricField values and returns appropriate geometricField.

 Naier-Stokes Equation